What is Bitcoin?

 What determines the bitcoin price and value?

-There are several factors that can affect the bitcoin value and price volatility.
-The Bitcoin market is one of the few perfect market examples, where price is determined by supply and demand of bitcoins.
-If the demand for bitcoins increases at a faster rate than the supply increases, it drives up the price.
-Keeping in mind that there are only 21 million bitcoins in total that can be mined and new bitcoins are created at a decreasing rate, the demand follows the level of inflation to keep the price stable.
+Several factors can affect the bitcoin value and price volatility.
+The Bitcoin market is one of the few perfect examples where the supply and demand of bitcoins determine the price.
+If the demand for bitcoins increases faster than the supply, it drives up the price.
+Keeping in mind that there are only 21 million bitcoins in total that can be mined, and new bitcoins are created at a decreasing rate, the demand follows the level of inflation to keep the price stable.

-Cryptocurrency itself is not regulated by a central authority, so bitcoin or any other altcoins rely upon developers and miners.
-This means that the community can be divided over how to solve any troubles regarding slow transaction speed, scalability etc. This is one of the reasons why “forks" happen, resulting in new cryptocurrencies like bitcoin cash or bitcoin gold.
-Often “forks" are associated with cryptocurrency price changes because it can cause exchange platforms, business, and users to switch to the other coin type.
-In one way or another all altcoins and forks derived from Bitcoin's source code, which makes bitcoin a fundamental cryptocurrency that stands out in the crypto market and puts other cryptos into comparison with it.
+A central authority does not regulate cryptocurrency, so bitcoin or other altcoins rely upon developers and miners.
+This means that the community can be divided over how to solve any troubles regarding slow transaction speed, scalability, etc. This is one of the reasons why “forks" happen, resulting in new cryptocurrencies like bitcoin cash or bitcoin gold.
+Often “forks" are associated with cryptocurrency price changes because they can cause exchange platforms, businesses, and users to switch to the other coin types.
+In one way or another, all altcoins and forks are derived from Bitcoin's source code, which makes bitcoin a fundamental cryptocurrency that stands out in the crypto market and puts other cryptos into comparison with it.
 However, it has its rivals that investors can choose from.

-Why do people trust bitcoin?
+Why do people trust Bitcoin?

-Bitcoin can be a superior payment method for the digital age: bitcoin transactions are practically free, which makes them a much cheaper alternative when compared to debit or credit cards; bitcoins are accepted globally, which makes them the perfect platform for remittances and international transactions; and payments are nearly instant, so the receiver does not have to wait for a settlement etc.
+Bitcoin can be a superior payment method for the digital age: bitcoin transactions are practically free, which makes them a much cheaper alternative when compared to debit or credit cards; bitcoins are accepted globally, which makes them the perfect platform for remittances and international transactions; and payments are nearly instant, so the receiver does not have to wait for a settlement.